First Passage Moments of Finite-State Semi-Markov Processes: First Passage Times in an Irreducible SMP

-which represents the time of first passage from an initial state $i$ to state $j$ if $i\neq j$, and the time of first return to $j$ otherwise.
+where $T_1>0$ is the time of the first transition.
+Random variable $Y_j$ may be described as the time of first passage from an initial state $i$ to state $j$ if $i\neq j$, and the time of first return to $j$ otherwise.
 The distribution function $G_{ij}(t)$ of first passage, conditioned on being in the initial state $i\in\stspc$, is defined as